2015 Elective Course

 Prerequisite: Bachelor's degree or permission of the instructor.

-Note: ACTS Master of Theatre Studies applicants do not need to send additional deposit and resume; simply check the box on the Master of Theatre Studies Application Form indicating you also want to attend this course.
+Note: ACTS Master of Theatre Studies applicants do not need to send additional deposit and resume; simply respond with your elective course choice on the document that will be mailed to you.

-Studens who are new to Southern Oregon Univeristy and are not returning to or applying for admittance to the graduate program should apply online as non-admitted students.
+Students who are new to Southern Oregon Univerisity and are not returning to or applying for admittance to the graduate program should apply online as non-admitted students.

 This online process will generate a MySOU account and provide registration instructions.